OpenBoatUtils/OpenBoatUtils/docs/developers/settings.md

 ***

 ### Set Mode
-Modes are like setting presets. upon receiving this packet the client will set it's settings to those of the mode.
+Modes are like setting presets. upon receiving this packet the client will set its settings to those of the mode.

 There is a list of modes and more information [here](/modes).